What Is Involuntary Commitment In Texas?

 Duration of Commitment

-If the judge determines that the individual meets the criteria, they can be ordered to inpatient treatment for up to 90 days initially.
-The commitment can be extended, if necessary, but each extension requires a new court hearing.
+If the judge determines that the individual meets the criteria, the judge can order them to inpatient treatment for up to 90 days initially.
+If necessary, we can extend the commitment, but each extension requires a new court hearing.

 Rights of the Individual

-Individuals who are involuntarily committed retain certain rights, including the right to be informed of the reasons for their detention, the right to legal representation, the right to communicate with others, and the right to be treated with dignity and respect.
+Involuntarily committed individuals retain specific rights.
+They receive information about the reasons for their detention, access to legal representation, the ability to communicate with others, and treatment with dignity and respect.

 Release

-An individual can be released from involuntary commitment once they no longer meet the criteria.
-This decision is typically made by the treating physician.
+An individual can leave involuntary commitment once they no longer meet the criteria, a decision typically made by the treating physician.

 It’s important to note that the goal of involuntary commitment is to ensure the safety of the individual and the public while providing necessary mental health treatment.
-The process is designed to balance the individual’s rights with the need for treatment and safety.
+The process balances the individual’s rights with the need for treatment and safety.

 If you need more detailed or up-to-date information on this topic, I can look it up for you.
 Would you like me to do that?